 What is Online Proofing?
 Your guide to key features, benefits, and what to look out for in an online proofing tool

 Online proofing is a term that describes the secure process of reviewing and approving creative work using an internet workflow, normally driven by online proofing software.
-But what is proofing software exactly in this context?
-Before this type of tool was developed, creative and marketing teams, ad agencies, publishers, brands, and designers, etc., often used either printouts or long email chains, which included vast to-do lists, to approve design work; which was cumbersome and slow.
+But what is online proofing system exactly?
+Before this type of tool was developed, creative and marketing teams often used printouts or long email chains to approve design work; which was cumbersome and slow.

-A proofing workflow that adopts online proofing software provided a more efficient, accessible, and manageable way to approve creative content.
-It removed key technical and practical barriers, which complicated progress, and allowed for a more engaging and modern approval journey, that can be accessed from anywhere.
+A proofing system that uses online proofing software provides a more efficient, accessible, and manageable way to approve creative content.
+It removes key technical and practical barriers, which complicated progress, and allows for a more engaging and modern approval journey that can be accessed from anywhere.

 Online proofing now saves time and money, improves collaboration, and gets creative work approved faster.

-An online proofing process uses the internet to provide a structured creative review process within a secure portal where users are able to gather feedback on creative content.
-Web-based approval software allows collaborators to get easy access to work from any location, and at any time of day.
+An online proofing process uses the internet to provide a structured creative review process within a secure portal.
+Users can gather feedback on creative content, and web-based approval software allows collaborators to get easy access to work from any location, at any time of day.

-A comprehensive online proofing solution doesn't stop there.
-Depending on the quality and features of the creative proofing software powering it, creative designers, project managers, or content writers can also make huge productivity gains from integrating with the Adobe Creative Cloud suite of products, or with project management software such as monday.com or Asana.
+A comprehensive online proofing tool doesn't stop there.
+Depending on the quality and features of the creative proofing system powering it, creative designers, project managers, or content writers can also make huge productivity gains from integrating with the Adobe Creative Cloud suite of products, or with project management software such as monday.com or Asana.

-Online proofing has been instrumental in transforming the approval workflow from a traditional, less efficient process to a more streamlined solution, and one fit for the modern working approach.
+Online proofing has been instrumental in transforming the approval workflow from a traditional, less efficient process to a more modern solution, and one fit for the modern working approach.

 Here are two examples of how creative teams have been known to collect feedback: